ronthalanki/EasyHttp/CONTRIBUTING.md

 # How to Contribute

-We're excited you're interested in contributing to Marquez!
+We're excited you're interested in contributing to EasyHttp!
 We'd love your help, and there are plenty of ways to contribute:

-* Fix or [report](https://github.com/MarquezProject/marquez-java/issues/new) a bug
+* Fix or [report](https://github.com/ronthalanki/EasyHttp/issues/new) a bug
 * Fix or improve documentation
-* Pick up a ["good first issue"](https://github.com/MarquezProject/marquez-java/labels/good%20first%20issue), then send a pull request our way
+* Pick up a ["good first issue"](https://github.com/ronthalanki/EasyHttp/labels/good%20first%20issue), then send a pull request our way

 We feel that a welcoming community is important and we ask that you follow the [Contributor Covenant Code of Conduct](CODE_OF_CONDUCT.md) in all interactions with the community.

 # Submitting a [pull request](https://help.github.com/articles/about-pull-requests)

-1. [Fork](https://github.com/MarquezProject/marquez-java/fork) and clone the repository
+1. [Fork](https://github.com/ronthalanki/EasyHttp/fork) and clone the repository
 2. Make sure all tests pass locally: `./gradlew test`
 3. Create a new branch: `git checkout -b my-cool-new-branch`
 4. Make change on your cool new branch
 5. Write a test for your change
 6. Make sure `.java` files are formatted: `./gradlew spotlessJavaCheck`
-7. Push change to your fork and [submit a pull request](https://github.com/MarquezProject/marquez-java/compare)
+7. Push change to your fork and [submit a pull request](https://github.com/ronthalanki/EasyHttp/compare)
-8. Add the ["review"](https://github.com/MarquezProject/marquez-java/labels/review) label to your pull request
+8. Add the ["review"](https://github.com/ronthalanki/EasyHttp/labels/review) label to your pull request
 9. Work with project maintainers to get your change reviewed and merged into the `master` branch
 10. Delete your branch